How to Grow a Chestnut Tree from Seed (Timelapse)

 Young chestnut seedlings growing together in a tray

-Optimal Growing Conditions for Chestnut Trees
+Ideal Growing Conditions for Chestnut Trees

 Chestnut trees like well-drained, slightly acidic to neutral loamy soil.
-A mix of quality potting soil with some sand or perlite works great.
-It gives the roots air and nutrients while avoiding waterlogging.
+A mix of quality potting soil with some sand or perlite works great – it gives the roots air and nutrients while avoiding waterlogging.

 Grab some chestnuts next season, give them their fake winter in the fridge, and start your own mini chestnut forest.
 Worst case, you’ve learned a lot.
-Best case, you’ll end up with a bunch of young trees to plant or give away.
+Best case, you end up with a bunch of young trees to plant or give away.

 Can I grow chestnut trees in pots?

-Do I really need cold stratification?
+Do chestnut seeds really need cold stratification?

 Are all chestnuts edible?